deepakn82/MachineLearningWithPython/CancerDiagnosis/Readme.md

 - 1) ID number 2) Diagnosis (M = malignant, B = benign)

 - Ten real-valued features are computed for each cell nucleus:
-•radius (mean of distances from center to points on the perimeter) •texture (standard deviation of gray-scale values) •perimeter
+-- radius (mean of distances from center to points on the perimeter) -- texture (standard deviation of gray-scale values) •perimeter
 •area
 •smoothness (local variation in radius lengths)